 Avenida da Liberdade Lisbon district guide.
 Insider tips to make the most of your time in this luxurious area including where to eat, drink, stay and shop.

 Disclosure: This Avenida da Liberdade Lisbon district guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 The Avenida Lisbon was built to cover the devastation of the 1755 Earthquake.
 Since then, this leafy boulevard has become home to everything chic and expensive in the city.